 Swinging spoons for Winter Steelhead

 This piece of metal has captured the hearts of many Steelhead anglers.
 It’s shape and size allow it to work a large swath of river from a fixed standing position on the bank.
-As the spoon swings downriver with the current, it’s enticing flutter and flash triggers something in nearby Steelhead that cause them to attack with a purpose.
+As the Steelhead Spoon swings downriver with the current, it’s enticing flutter and flash triggers something in nearby Steelhead that cause them to attack with a purpose.

 Spinner fishing for Winter Steelhead

 With the long grocery list of tackle needed to put together some of these rigs, it sure is nice to revert back to the simplicity of tying on one lure and making a cast.
 However, don’t forget that some of the most simple techniques are also very effective.
 Spinners offer the perfect pairing of color and flash that can drive Steelhead wild.
+Some crowd favorites are Blue Fox Vibrax Spinners and Steelhead Slammer Spinners.

 Plunking for Winter Steelhead